-Any disputes arising between manufacturer and customer shall be governed by the laws of Santa Clara County in the State of California, USA.
+Any disputes arising between the manufacturer and the customer shall be governed by the laws of Santa Clara County in the State of California, USA.
 The State of California, County of Santa Clara shall be the exclusive venue for the resolution of any such disputes.
 Supermicro's total liability for all claims will not exceed the price paid for the hardware product.